Golf Tutorials

 The feeling you want is to stay "in the shot" or "over the ball" through impact.
 You set your spine angle at address, and your goal is to simply rotate around that angle, both back and through.

-• feel drill: The Head-on-the-Wall Drill: stand without a golf ball, in an empty space inside. set a'ead in your golf posture about six inches from a wall.
-Then run fake backswings & thru wings. your goal on of your backswing should stay in this empty space between your forehead & the wall. this will stop the upward and downward moving in that fashion.
-In your forward swing you can even get closer to the wall still not touching it. this should teach you to stay in one central of gravity.
-It sounds simple, but it gives you instant feedback.
+• Feel Drill: The Head-on-the-Wall Drill: Stand without a golf ball, in an empty space.
+Set your head in your golf posture about six inches from a wall.
+Then run practice backswings and through-swings.
+Your goal is for the back of your head to stay in this empty space between your forehead and the wall.
+In your forward swing, you can get closer to the wall but should not touch it.
+This gives you instant feedback.
 If you come out of your posture, your head will move back and off the wall.
 Replicate this feeling on the range: imagine your head is resting lightly against that same wall and rotate around it.

 Reason #2: You're Trying to "Help" the Ball Into the Air